How AOL Instant Messenger Worked

 Image courtesy of AOL

-The easiest way to send an IM is to send a message to someone on your Buddy List.
-There are two basic ways to do that:
+The easiest way to send an IM was to send a message to someone on your Buddy List.
+There were two basic ways to do that:

 • Highlight the contact's screen name in the Buddy List and click the IM button at the bottom of the window.

-• Double-click on the buddy's name and an IM window will automatically open.
+• Double-click on the buddy's name and an IM window would automatically open.

-If you want to send an IM to a person not on your Buddy List, go to the AIM menu in the main window and select "New IM."
-You'll then be prompted to enter the screen name of the person you wish to contact.
+If you wanted to send an IM to a person not on your Buddy List, you'd go to the AIM menu in the main window and select "New IM."
+You'd then be prompted to enter the screen name of the person you wished to contact.

 Advertisement

-AIM will notify you with an alert tone when you receive a new IM.
-If someone IMs you who isn't on your Buddy List, you'll get a message saying that "[screen name] has sent you an IM.
+AIM would notify you with an alert tone when you received a new IM.
+If someone IM'ed you who wasn't on your Buddy List, you'd get a message saying that "[screen name] has sent you an IM.
 Do you want to read it?"
-You always have the option to ignore an IM and even to block a particular screen name from ever sending you an IM again.
+You always had the option to ignore an IM and even to block a particular screen name from ever sending you an IM again.

-If you want to IM several people at the same time, you can invite all the participants to join a temporary chat room.
-Here's how you set up a chat:
+If you wanted to IM several people at the same time, you could invite all the participants to join a temporary chat room.
+Here's how you'd set up a chat:

 1. Go to the AIM menu in the main window.